E-SEKYERE/sip-and-savor-financial-model/README.md

 | 11 | Financial Ratios | Profitability, liquidity, and solvency ratios |
 | 12 | Data / Pivot Sheet | Underlying data tables and pivot analysis |

----

-## 📂 Data Source

-*Hypothetical/case-study company built for portfolio purposes — not based on a real, publicly traded business.* (Update this line if the brief or data source differs.)

----

 ## 🔍 Key Insights